The Care Bears Battle the Freeze Machine

 The Care Bears Battle the Freeze Machine is the second animated television special to feature the Care Bears characters.
-Made by Ottawa's Atkinson Film-Arts studios, it premiered in syndication in April 1984.
-The special introduces three new Care Bears characters,Grams Bear, Hugs, and Tugs.
+It was made by Ottawa's Atkinson Film-Arts studios, and premiered in syndication in April 1984.
+The special introduces three new Care Bears characters; Grams Bear, Hugs, and Tugs, as well as Professor Coldheart's assistant, Frostbite.

 Plot

 Paul, a young boy, vows to get even with his bullies.
-Through this, the mad scientist Professor Coldheart tricks him into fixing his "Careless Ray Contraption" after his bumbling henchman Frostbite breaks it by accident.
-The Care Bears, led by Tenderheart Bear, must do all that they can to stop Coldheart's plan of freezing every child in town with his machine.
-Hugs and Tugs, two baby Care Bears are kidnapped by Coldheart to be trapped in ice, and after finding it out from their caretaker Grams Bear, the Care Bears must not only stop Coldheart and convince Paul not to get even, but must also rescue Hugs and Tugs.
+The mad scientist Professor Coldheart tricks him into fixing his "Careless Ray Contraption" after his henchman Frostbite accidentally breaks it.
+The Care Bears, led by Tenderheart Bear, set out to stop Coldheart's plan of freezing the town's children in town using his machine.
+Hugs and Tugs, two baby Care Bears are kidnapped by Coldheart and trapped in ice.
+After learning this from their caretaker Grams Bear, the Care Bears must not only stop Coldheart and convince Paul to abandon his desire for revenge, but also rescue Hugs and Tugs.

 Overview

-The special, a follow-up to the previous instalment The Land Without Feelings (from 1983), sees the return of the ten original Bears and the rarely seen Cloud Keeper, as well as the blue-skinned love-hating villain Professor Coldheart.
-In addition, the special introduces Baby Hugs, Baby Tugs, their caretaker Grams Bear, and Professor Coldheart's dwarf henchman, Frostbite.
+The special, a follow-up to the previous installment The Land Without Feelings, sees the return of the ten original Bears, the Cloud Keeper, and Professor Coldheart. it introduces Baby Hugs, Baby Tugs, their caretaker Grams Bear, and Professor Coldheart's dwarf sidekick, Frostbite.